robotframework/robotframework/doc/userguide/src/Appendices/TimeFormat.rst

 work, and it is possible to use either real numbers or strings containing numerical values.

+.. note:: In some contexts plain numbers can be interpreted otherwise as
+          times.
+For example, with `WHILE loop limit`__ integers denote the maximum iteration count.

+__ `Limiting WHILE loop iterations`_

 Time as time string
 -------------------